ansys/pyansys-heart/README.rst

 =============

-Visit the `documentation`_ for a detailed description of the library.
+Visit the `documentation`_ for a detailed description of the library or for specific examples.

 For building documentation, you can either run the usual rules provided in the `Sphinx`_ Makefile, such us:

 .. code:: bash

+    # install any dependencies for building the documentation.
     python -m pip install -r requirements_docs.txt

     # Linux
     make -C doc/ html

     # Windows
     cd doc/
-    make html
+    make.bat html

-    # subsequently open the documentation with (under Linux):
+subsequently open the documentation by opening `doc/html/index.html`:
-    your_browser_name doc/html/index.html

 Distributing
 ============